Anant/framework/assessment.md

   - Demonstrate basic knowledge of general business intelligence platforms as a service
     - Using a general business integration platform as a service retrieve data from an outside source such as an API or a database and visualize it in some way
      - Domo, Tableau, Redash, Metabase

+- ## Enterprise Customer Experience Engineer
+    - Demonstrate Basic Knowledge of Sitecore
+      - Create a ASP.NET MVC Accordion View
+      - Create a controller to retrieve Data
+      - Use C# to connect your control to your View
+      - Pull Accordion entry data from SQL
+    - Demonstrate Basic Knowledge of Sitecore
+      - Install Sitecore on Premise
+      - Install Sitecore in the Cloud [ AWS | Azure ]
+      - Develop and Deploy a View Rendering
+      - Develop and Deploy a Control Rendering
+      - Basic Understanding of Sitecore Packagaes
+      - Basic Understanding of Unicorn
+      - Basic Understanding of TDS
+  - Demonstrate Advanced Knowledge of Sitecore
+    - Sitecore CICD CM & CD Deployment
+    - Personalization
+    - Search
+    - xDB installation, customization, and  maintenance
+    - Demonstrate the ability to Create aSsitecore Form
+    - Demonstrate Integrating Sitecore with Third-Party APIs
+- ## Enterprise Customer Experience Architect
+    - Demonstrate Enterprise Architecutre Knowledge
+      - Demonstrate best practice knowledge for Sitecore, EpiServer, or Kentico
+      - Demonstrate Cloud deployment knowledge
+      - Demonstrate Horizontal & Vertical Scaling knowledge
+      - Demonstrate Tier & CICD Deployment knowledge
+      - Demonstrate the ability to communicate with the Client
+  - Demonstrate Enteprise Architecture of Sitecore
+    - Strong knowledge of On-Prem and Cloud Deployments
+    - Strong knowledge on all features of Sitecore
+    - Strong knowledge on Integrating Sitecore with Third-Party APIs
+    - xDB installation, customization, and  maintenance